Skip to content

 • Beryl — the server side of the ecosystem.
 A Phoenix-compatible channel server written in Gleam.
 Aquamarine talks to Beryl, but is not coupled to it — any Phoenix Channels–compatible server works.

 • Aquamarine — the protocol-agnostic client runtime.
-Owns the channel lifecycle (connect, join, push, receive, heartbeat, close) and delegates wire format decisions to a configurable codec.
+The socket lives in an OTP actor that owns the connection, the ref counter, the heartbeat, reconnect, and the per-topic routing table, and delegates wire format decisions to a configurable codec.

 • aquamarine/phoenix — the bundled codec adapter that makes Aquamarine speak the Phoenix Channels wire format.
 See Phoenix and Beryl for usage.